(I did start writing this on the eve of the actual final … not that I got around to finishing it then … *cough*)

 No, (nearly) everyone qualifying is a lot better.
 It’s given the show a new lease of life.
 I hope they stick to this format, because it works.
 Eurovision is fun again.

-And now if I can only remember why one of the Norwegian host ladies was so familiar…
+And now if I can only remember why one of the Norwegian host ladies looked so familiar …